raspberrypilearning/how-are-you/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-You should see a little yellow dot on a white background.
+You should see a young person - that's you (for now!).
 We really need you to jazz things up!

 Click the green flag to run the project.
-It will sound and read like double-dutch!
+It will sound and read like you are speaking double-dutch!
 It is infact Arabic.
 Read on to find out what's being said.

 <div>
 <iframe src="https://scratch.mit.edu/projects/395701995/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>